masterj3y/partai-task/README.md

 This repository contains the implementation of two microservices: `Agent` and `Process`.
 The `Agent` service sends events to the `Process` service, where events are processed and stored.
 This is a simplified implementation with no database, focusing on the event processing logic.

+## Important Note

+### Please ensure that the Processor service is running before starting instances of the Agent service.

 ## Overview

 1. **Agent Service**: